 UW-IT is the central IT organization for the University of Washington, providing critical technology support to all three campuses, UW medical centers and global research operations.
 UW-IT collaborates with University partners to advance teaching, learning, innovation and discovery at the UW.
-IT Infrastructure within UW-IT, provides system design, system management, software engineering and operational support for academic and administrative systems, the University’s wired and wireless networks, telecommunications services, departmental IT and the UW-IT organization.
+IT Infrastructure (ITI) within UW-IT provides system design, system management, software engineering and operational support for academic and administrative systems, the University’s wired and wireless networks, telecommunications services, departmental IT and the UW-IT organization.

 UW-IT has an outstanding opportunity for a Resource Manager.

-This position manages staff in support of UW-IT and ITI projects and services.
+The Resource Manager position manages staff in support of UW-IT and ITI projects and services.
 ITI provides knowledgeable system and network design and administration, software and network engineering, and operational support for academic systems and networks, administrative systems, and research computing.

-This position requires an experienced manager who will be responsible for overseeing, planning, leading and coordinating technical engineering staff on project and service needs, in support of service and project teams, and other staff working on a variety of computing and networking services and projects.
+This position requires an experienced technology manager who will be responsible for overseeing, planning, leading and coordinating technical engineering staff on project and service needs, in support of service and project teams, and other staff working on a variety of computing and networking services and projects.